nguyenkhois/code-template-generator/README.md

     * Image handling.
     * CSS, JS code injected automatic into HTML template.
     * Hot Module Replacement (HMR) is enabled.
     * You don't need to care about the distribution directory `/dist`.
-The things you care are only in the source directory `/src`.
+The things you care are only the source directory `/src`.
     * Anti-caching.

 ### Supported project templates